 Direct access to the Service Desk where you can view:

 Find out more about the Chat feature where you as the Agent can directly assist your users.
-The chat icon is located in the top bar and from here you can accept new chats, for more details on Chat, please click here.
+The chat icon is located in the top bar and from here you can accept new chats.
+For more detail, see Chat.

-For a detailed understanding of your dashboard and how to customize the view to best meet your needs, click here.
+For a detailed understanding of your dashboard and how to customize the view to best meet your needs, see Dashboard.

 Throughout each service desk screen, you will find a search field which allows you to search for free text.
 By default, the search will match the whole term.
 When needed, wildcard searches can be used (? replaces a single character, and * replaces zero or more characters).